Skip to main content

 • We built a set of stairs in Dec 2021 with a bike gutter so the stop bank pathway is more accessible.
 Thanks to our local legends, Dennis and Kevin!

-• We got a one-off grant from BOPRC and were able to contact Kim and the surf club to help remove some initial concrete rubble from out in the water in front of Oruroa Reserve and boat ramp area.
+• With support from BOPRC we commissioned a coastal report in 2021 to investigate options for erosion mitigation in sections 1 of the walkway/cycleway.
+We got a one-off grant from BOPRC and were able to contract the surf club to help remove concrete rubble from the water in front of Oruroa Reserve and boat ramp area.

 • Working with Ngāti Whakahemo, WBOPDC, DOC and BOPRC we developed a working plan for the Oruroa Reserve foreshore area.
 This included the removal of concrete rubble from close to the banks (over 6 tonnes), sand re-nourishment (using sand from the Surf Club building works/excavation), removal of a lot of rubbish dumped and buried over the years, relocation of picnic tables, topsoil and grassing.
 The aim was to create an area that is more accessible for whānau and community for fishing, swimming, picnics and pulling up a boat!
 An area that looks cared for and loved, and helps to mitigate future erosion.
 This of course will also be the first section of the walkway too :) See photos below!